-Frances Ball - change of plan!
+Frances Ball change of plan!

-- In March 1810 Frances Ball aged 17 went to her Debutantes' Ball.
-Frances had completed 6 years as a student in York. - Frances had dreams of marrying a wealthy young man so that she could continue, as her father did, to help the poor of Dublin and to have a family.
+- March 1810 Frances Ball aged 17 went to her Debutantes' Ball.
+Frances had completed 6 years as a student in York. - Frances had dreams of marrying a wealthy young man so that she could continue as her father did to help the poor of Dublin and to have a family to love and by whom to be loved. - It was while she was dancing that Frances had an experience that was to change the rest of her life.
+She heard a voice saying 'Seek first the kingdom of God and his justice and all things else shall be added unto you.' - The next day Frances went to Mass and later spoke to her close friend Father Daniel Murray.
+He advised her to pray to understand better and clearer the meaning behind these words.